 If for some reason your business can not pay its creditors or is being sued by someone, you want to make sure you can prove that your business is separate from your personal account.
 I would strongly encourage you to do this because if they see the merging of business and personal funds, both your business and you can be liable.

 When keeping your business records organized and separated, it shows a clearer picture to your certified public accountant (CPA) what your expenses were for the year.
 This allows them to apply certain deductions to save the business owner when tax time comes around.

 Keep in mind, you may not want to write everything off because then you won’t have provable income to borrow money from financial institutions.
 It’s important to have a CPA who understands business tax returns.

 When you open your account with a credit union or bank, there may be special promotions for free checks, a deposit stamp, or even lower loan rates.
 It’s important to take advantage of these opportunities when you can so that your business doesn’t have to pay as much money out of pocket.

 Which of these can benefit you the most?
 Drop a comment below and let us know!

-My name is Jordan Wheeler and I am a Business Services Trainee at Pelican.
 My goal is to have “members for life,” as the relationships we make at Pelican are more than just financial.
 I believe that the more you get to know someone, the better you’re able to serve them.
 I’m also a lover of dogs and iced coffee or hot coffee—depending on the weather.